Preparation & formalities

 You can find information on the recognition procedure at Organisation of the recognition process.

-For the visa issuance in order to participate in a compensation measure in Germany according to § 16d AufenthG, German language skills on level B1 are often already sufficient.
-Further language skills can be improved in Germany.
+For the issuance of a visa to participate in a compensatory measure in Germany under § 16d of the Residence Act (AufenthG), German language skills at level B1 are often sufficient.
+Further language skills can be developed once in Germany.

-The requirements for language proficiency for the issuance of a work permit are currently being revised.
-In some federal states, a B2 language exam for nursing professional purposes must be taken.
-In other states, general language skills at level B2 according to the Common European Framework of Reference for Languages are sufficient.
+The requirements regarding language proficiency for obtaining a professional license to practice are currently being revised.
+In some federal states, a specialized professional language exam in nursing at level B2 must be taken.
+In other states, general language skills at level B2 according to the Common European Framework of Reference for Languages (CEFR) are sufficient.

 In order to obtain a residence permit the nurse needs to have a job.
 The Bundesagentur für Arbeit (Federal Employment Agency) also examines the suitability of the compensation measures for the recognition of the foreign vocational qualification.
 In the case of public or state-accredited educational institutions as well as publicly funded or certified measures, you can assume that they will be assessed as suitable.
 The Ausländerbehörde (Immigration Office) and the diplomatic mission abroad adopt the examination result of the Bundesagentur für Arbeit (Federal Employment Agency).